hkskoglund/FITView/README.md

 FITView
 =======

-Aim to create a single page web app for reading .FIT files (from GARMIN) and to visualize data like heart rate, heart rate zones and heart rate variability.
+A single page web app for reading .FIT files (from GARMIN) and to visualize data like heart rate, heart rate zones and heart rate variability.

 Support for:
+  - pure javascript import using web worker
+  - UI based on knockoutjs data-binding and mapping
   - reads/imports multiple .FIT activity files
   - track viewing
   - multisport files (swimming not tested much...may lack functionality)